 Some common defenses heard in weapons charges cases include:

-- You have a valid CCW permit in Nevada or your state: While it might seem irresponsible to not carry your CCW permit, there are many reasons why it might not have been in your possession at the time of your arrest.
+- You have a valid CCW permit in Nevada or your state: While it might seem irresponsible not to carry your CCW permit, there are many reasons why it might not have been in your possession at the time of your arrest.
 Regardless, if you have a valid CCW permit or license, your lawyer can present it to the court and potentially have your charges dropped if it involves illegally carrying a concealed weapon.

 - The weapon does not belong to you: Whether someone else planted the weapon in your possession or you were borrowing a vehicle that had a weapon inside it without your knowledge, you may be able to argue that you were unaware of the firearm in your possession and had no intention of using or carrying it.

 - You were pardoned on your felony conviction: Though convicted felons are prohibited from carrying or owning weapons, they can apply for a pardon on their felony conviction to restore their rights to possess a weapon, such as a handgun.
-If you received this pardon from a judge in Nevada, you may be able to have certain charges dismissed, depending on what your case involves.
+If you received this pardon from a judge in Nevada, you might be able to have certain charges dismissed, depending on what your case involves.

 Other defenses may focus on whether there is sufficient evidence to prove you guilty, whether you were acting in self-defense, or whether law enforcement conducted an illegal search and seizure of your property (e.g., your vehicle).